nasa/cumulus-message-adapter-js/README.md

 ## Usage in Cumulus Deployments

-During deployment, Cumulus will automatically obtain and inject the [Cumulus Message Adapter](https://github.com/cumulus-nasa/cumulus-message-adapter) zip into the compiled code and create a zip file to be deployed to Lambda.
+During deployment, Cumulus will automatically obtain and inject the [Cumulus Message Adapter](https://github.com/cumulus-nasa/cumulus-message-adapter) into the compiled code and create a zip file to be deployed to Lambda.

 A task using the message adapter would be configured in lambdas.yml as follows: